curaition/bitcoin-newsletter/docs/RAILWAY_SETUP_COMPLETE.md

-# 🎉 Railway Development Environment - Setup Complete!
+# ⚠️ DEPRECATED - Railway Development Environment

-## Overview
+## 🔄 Migration Notice

-Your **NEW SIMPLIFIED** Railway development environment is now ready!
-This setup eliminates the complexity you were experiencing with Railway deployments while providing a robust, scalable development environment.
+**This document is deprecated.** The Bitcoin Newsletter has been successfully migrated from Railway to Render.

+**👉 See current deployment status: [Render Deployment Success](RENDER_DEPLOYMENT_SUCCESS.md)**

+---

+## Historical Railway Setup (Deprecated)

+This Railway development environment was used during initial development but has since been replaced with a production Render deployment.

 ## ✅ What's Been Implemented